intmus/inttheory22-23/_10-intro-part-writing/b2-part-writing-errors.md

 Unacceptable Unequal Fifths

 - When a d5 moves to a P5.
-This is cause when the seventh of a chord does not resolve down to the third of the next chord.
+This happens when the seventh of a chord does not resolve down to the third of the next chord.

 Similar Perfect Fifths or Octaves